thomazbastiaanssen/anansi/README.md

 ## Weave a web

 The `weaveWebFromTables()` function can be used to parse the tables that we prepared above into an `anansiWeb` object.
+The `anansiWeb` format is a necessary input file for the main `anansi` workflow.

 ``` r
 web = weaveWebFromTables(tableY = t1, tableX = t2, dictionary = anansi_dic)